tonethar/IGME-230-GDD-2017-Fall/notes/HW-magnetic-poetry.md

 ### Enhancements
 There is quite a bit you could do with this app to make it a potential portfolio piece.
 Here are a few ideas:
- -load words from array and dynamically create the magnets -reset board to its starting state
+- load words from array and dynamically create the magnets
+- reset board to its starting state
- -get more words in the same set and clear out the existing unused words -load new word sets with a &lt;select>
+- get more words in the same set and clear out the existing unused words
+- load new word sets with a &lt;select>
- -change background image
+- change background image
- -images as words
+- images as words
- -save poetry (in # of URL)
+- save poetry (in # of URL)
- -share URL
+- share URL
- -slightly rotated words so they look more realistic (CSS transform/rotation) -deleting words
+- slightly rotated words so they look more realistic (CSS transform/rotation)
+- deleting words
- -modifying the style of selected words
+- modifying the style of selected words
- -users can add words
+- users can add words